Thai Visa for visitors, business, retirement in Thailand

-Citizens or holders of passports for the following countries do not require a visa to enter Thailand as a visitor and are given a 30 day entry stamp on arrival:
+Citizens or holders of passports for the following countries do not require a visa to enter Thailand as a visitor; those arriving without visas are given an entry stamp for 15-days (arrival by land) or 30 days (arrival at an airport):

 The thirty day entry stamp may be extended for two weeks, once only, for 1900 baht (over $55); it may be cheaper to visit a neighbouring territory and return.

 If you intend spending more time in Thailand, then you should apply for a tourist visa at a Royal Thai Embassy before you go to Thailand.
-This will be valid for 60 days.
+This may be valid for 30 or 60 days.
 If you want to visit a neighbouring country during this time, you can purchase a re-entry stamp from Immigration before you leave.

-Faster, better service may be possible using an agency such as VisaHQ, where visas for several countries can be applied for simultaneously.
+Faster, better service may be possible using an authorised agency such as where visas for several countries can be applied for simultaneously.

 Longer periods for business (see below) and multiple entry visas may also be applied for at Thai Embassies.
 If you have a single-entry visa, you can purchase a re-entry stamp before you leave, and return during the validity of the visa.